minderai/masil-playground/hackernoon.md

 1. A strict XML-compliant XSD schema for defining data and workflows.

-2. The ability to address AI with natural language.
+2. A relaxed schema, not XML, with the ability to address AI with natural language.
 This means authors can use natural language, a structured approach, or a combination of both.

 ## Offloading Processing to JavaScript